Benchmarks and applications of the nuclear deexcitation event generator NucDeEx: Introduction

+The reduction of systematic uncertainties from neutrino-nucleus interactions is becoming increasingly critical in next-generation experiments such as Hyper-Kamiokande~\cite{Hyper-Kamiokande:2025fci} and DUNE~\cite{PhysRevD.105.072006}.
+These experiments require more accurate modeling of final-state particles and nuclear deexcitation products to reduce systematic uncertainties.
+Recent measurements of low-energy $\alpha$ and $\gamma$ particles in the ArgoNeuT and MicroBooNE liquid-argon time projection chambers~\cite{PhysRevD.99.012002,PhysRevD.109.052007} indicate that such detectors can measure particles originating from nuclear deexcitation.
+Such measurements provide powerful benchmarks for models describing nuclear deexcitation.

 To maximize the performance of these neutrino detectors, a reliable and general-purpose nuclear deexcitation event generator that can be used in combination with neutrino event generators is essential.
-Several attempts have been made to incorporate nuclear deexcitation processes within the framework of neutrino event generators: for example, the use of ABLA~\cite{PhysRevC.105.014623,PhysRevC.98.021602,BENLLIURE1998458,JUNGHANS1998635} within the INCL++ (the Li\'{e}ge intranuclear cascade model)~\cite{PhysRevC.87.014606,Leray_2013} in \textsc{NuWro}~\cite{PhysRevD.108.112008}, and the PEANUT model in \textsc{FLUKA}~\cite{BATTISTONI201510}.
+Several attempts have been made to incorporate nuclear deexcitation processes within the framework of neutrino event generators: for example, the use of ABLA~\cite{PhysRevC.105.014623,PhysRevC.98.021602,BENLLIURE1998458,JUNGHANS1998635} within the INCL++ (the Li\'{e}ge intranuclear cascade model)~\cite{PhysRevC.87.014606,Leray_2013} in \textsc{NuWro}~\cite{PhysRevD.108.112008}, the PEANUT model in \textsc{FLUKA}~\cite{BATTISTONI201510}, and low-energy neutrino event generator \textsc{MARLEY}~\cite{GARDINER2021108123}.
 However, no tool has yet become widely adopted in neutrino physics analyses.
 This highlights the need for a flexible and well-validated deexcitation event generator that can be readily integrated into simulations.

 In response to this need, a general-purpose nuclear deexcitation event generator \textsc{NucDeEx} was developed and released as an open-source package~\cite{PhysRevD.109.036009,code}.
 Following the initial release, several updates on its algorithm and more detailed benchmarks against existing nuclear deexcitation event generators and experimental data were conducted.
 Furthermore, \textsc{NucDeEx} has recently been integrated into the neutrino event generator \textsc{NEUT}~\cite{Hayato2021}, while user-side implementations have been made for \textsc{Geant4}~\cite{AGOSTINELLI2003250,code_g4}, enabling more precise simulations of nuclear deexcitation in neutrino-nucleus interactions and detector simulations.
 This work addresses the long-standing need for validated modeling of nuclear deexcitation in neutrino detectors, aiming to improve predictive power for various physics purposes.
 This paper presents recent developments of \textsc{NucDeEx} (Sec.~\ref{sec:updates}), comprehensive comparisons with other deexcitation event generators (Sec.~\ref{sec:validation}), and its applications to other simulations (Sec.~\ref{sec:applications}).